James Reeb

-James Joseph Reeb (January 1, 1927 – March 11, 1965) was an American Unitarian Universalist minister, pastor, and activist during the civil rights movement in Washington, D.C. and Boston, Massachusetts.
-While participating in the Selma to Montgomery marches actions in Selma, Alabama, in 1965, he was murdered by white segregationists, dying of head injuries in the hospital two days after being severely beaten.
+James Joseph Reeb (January 1, 1927 – March 11, 1965) was an American Unitarian Universalist minister, pastor, and activist during the civil rights movement in Washington, D.C., and Boston, Massachusetts.
+While participating in the Selma to Montgomery marches actions in Selma, Alabama, in 1965, he was murdered by white segregationists and white supremacists, dying of head injuries in the hospital two days after being severely beaten.
 Three men were tried for Reeb's murder but were acquitted by an all-white jury.
 His murder remains officially unsolved.

 Life and career

 Reeb was born on January 1, 1927, in Wichita, Kansas, to Mae (Fox) and Harry Reeb.
 He was raised in Kansas and Casper, Wyoming.
 He attended Natrona County High School and graduated in 1945, after which he joined the Army despite the fact that his commitment to the ministry made him exempt from service.
 After basic training, he was sent to Anchorage, Alaska, as a clerk typist for the headquarters of Special Troops.
 He was honorably discharged eighteen months later in December 1946 as Technical Sergeant, Third Class.
 After his time in the Army, Reeb continued his schooling.
-Initially, he attended classes in his home town at Casper Junior College, before moving on to St. Olaf College, in 1947, where he received his A.B. cum laude in 1950.
+Initially, he attended classes in his hometown at Casper Junior College, before moving on to St. Olaf College, in 1947, where he received his A.B. cum laude in 1950.
 He then entered Princeton Theological Seminary in Princeton, New Jersey, where he earned his B.D. in 1953.
 Three days later, Reeb was ordained a Presbyterian minister at the First Presbyterian Church of Casper.
 After this he accepted a position at the Philadelphia General Hospital as Chaplain to Hospitals for the Philadelphia Presbyter.
-To become a more effective counselor, he went back to school, enrolling at Conwell School of Theology, where he earned an S.T.M. in Pastoral Counseling in 1955.
+To become a more effective counselor, he returned to school, enrolling at Conwell School of Theology, and earning an S.T.M. in Pastoral Counseling in 1955.

 As a scholar of theology, Reeb grew away from traditionalist Presbyterian teachings and was drawn to the Unitarian Universalist church.
 In March 1957, he resigned his Presbyterian Chaplaincy and contacted the American Unitarian Association about transferring his fellowship from Presbyterian to Unitarian.
 Reeb appreciated the church's emphasis on social action, and he became active in the civil rights movement during the 1960s.